Consensys/fc-latency-map/README.md

 ## Description

-FC Latency Map is a service for [Filecoin](https://filecoin.io/) decentralized storage network to obtain latencies of all active miners.
+FC Latency Map is a service for [Filecoin](https://filecoin.io/) decentralized storage network to obtain a world latencies of all active miners.

 It uses [Ripe Atlas](https://atlas.ripe.net/) to collect measurements of active miners from relevant locations in the world.